MarcoTeixeira1977/workshops-1/docs/index.md

 [Making INSPIRE Useable with ArcGIS and Alternative Encodings](https://workshops.inspire-helsinki-2019.fi/workshop7)

 17:00 - 18:30
+A framework for Building Solutions on INSPIRE

 Also, please note the challenges and other content in [Programme](https://www.inspire-helsinki-2019.fi/programme), such as:
 [Experiences in implementing pan-European Services using national INSPIRE services](https://workshops.inspire-helsinki-2019.fi/workshop8)

-If you have questions, contact us at inspire-helsinki2019@nls.fi
+If you have questions, please contact us at inspire-helsinki2019@nls.fi